FlowFuse/website/src/blog/2024/06/node-red-4-on-flowfuse-cloud.md

 ---

-Node-RED 4.0 is the new major release of the project at the heart of all we do at FlowFuse.
+Node-RED 4.0 is the new major release of the project, which is at the heart of all we do at FlowFuse.
 It brings a range of new features that continue to make Node-RED the first choice for low-code development.

 <!--more-->